HRithIkGowDA/Emotion_Detector/README.md

 # Emotion Recognizer
-Recognize your emotion using 2 deep neural networks and webcam live in Google Chrome.
+Recognizes your emotion using 2 deep neural networks and webcam live in Google Chrome.

 Tools used
 * TensorFlow.js